HomeSpan/HomeSpan/docs/Extras.md

 ### *ServoPin(uint8_t pin [,double initDegrees [,uint16_t minMicros, uint16_t maxMicros, double minDegrees, double maxDegrees]])*

 Creating an instance of this **class** configures the specified *pin* to output a 50 Hz PWM signal, which is suitable for controlling most Servo Motors.
 There are three forms of the constructor: one with just a single argument; one with two arguments; and one with all six arguments.
-Parameters, along with their defaults if left unspecified, are as follows:
+Arguments, along with their defaults if left unspecified, are as follows:

   * *pin* - the pin on which the PWM control signal will be output.
 The control wire of a Servo Motor should be connected this pin
   * *initDegrees* - the initial position (in degrees) to which the Servo Motor should be set (default=0°)
-  * minMicros - the pulse width (in microseconds) that moves the Servo Motor to its "minimium" position of *minDegrees* (default=1000𝛍s)
+  * *minMicros* - the pulse width (in microseconds) that moves the Servo Motor to its "minimium" position of *minDegrees* (default=1000𝛍s)
-  * maxMicros - the pulse width (in microseconds) that moves the Servo Motor to its "maximum" position of *maxDegrees* (default=2000𝛍s)
+  * *maxMicros* - the pulse width (in microseconds) that moves the Servo Motor to its "maximum" position of *maxDegrees* (default=2000𝛍s)
-  * minDegrees - the position (in degrees) to which the Servo Motor moves when receiving a pulse width of *minMicros* (default=—90°)
+  * *minDegrees* - the position (in degrees) to which the Servo Motor moves when receiving a pulse width of *minMicros* (default=—90°)
-  * maxDegrees - the position (in degrees) to which the Servo Motor moves when receiving a pulse width of *maxMicros* (default=90°)
+  * *maxDegrees* - the position (in degrees) to which the Servo Motor moves when receiving a pulse width of *maxMicros* (default=90°)

 The *minMicros* parameter must be less than the *maxMicros* parameter, but setting *minDegrees* to a value greater than *maxDegrees* is allowed and can be used to reverse the minimum and maximum positions of the Servo Motor.
 The following methods are supported: